HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 The most prevalent ARIA role in 2021 was `button` which appeared on 29% of sites.
 The `button` role indicates a clickable element that triggers a response when activated by users.

-While over 71% of mobile sites have interactive-controls for web based forms, the most commonly adopted ARIA attribute, aria-label, only appeared on 11.2% of tested sites.
+While over 71% of mobile sites have interactive-controls for web-based forms, the most commonly adopted ARIA attribute, aria-label, only appeared on 11.2% of tested sites.
 This accessibility-focused attribute is used to label input with a text string.

 #### Color contrast